rojanjose/iks-cloudnativeworkshop/docs/generatedContent/kubernetes-operators/lab3.md

 ### 3. Build the Operator container image and push it to registry.

+> Note: *** SKIP THIS STEP ***
+This CLI enviroment does not have docker engine runing.
+We will use a pre-built image.
+This section was left here to illustraute how the operator image is built.

 Login into the docker registry using your personal id and password.
 ```bash
 docker login docker.io -u $DOCKER_USERNAME